Stellantis/stellantis.github.io/webapi/content/webapi-overview_errors.md

 Using these headers, you can wait during the *Reset time* before sending another request to the API.

-If the rate limit of your subscription does not fit to your needs, you should contact Groupe PSA in order to increase the ratios.
+If the rate limit of your subscription does not fit to your needs, you should contact Stellantis in order to increase the ratios.